SPECIAL REPORT-The woman who fell from the sky: the pandemic crashes into Russia's space city | Health

 A NEW DISEASE When the first whispers of a new disease in China reached Russia in January, Lebedeva, a doctor trained in neurology, was working as the head of Star City's ambulance service.

 The team was close, ambulance driver Vladimir Chizhenko said.
 "We all lived as one collective."
 But medical work in Star City wasn't standard fare.
-The clinic's head doctor, Olga Minina, once received a late-night call on her mobile father was cosmonaut Oleg Artemyev, and he was calling from space.phone from a worried father asking about the health of his child.
+The clinic's head doctor, Olga Minina, once received a late-night call on her mobile phone from a worried father asking about the health of his child.
+The father was cosmonaut Oleg Artemyev, and he was calling from space.

 The town's status, and the fame of its residents, ramped up the stress.
 Rumors spread fast in the insular town.
 "As it is a closed city, and outsiders do not have access to the territory, they all live there, stewing in this world of theirs," Antropova said.
 Lebedeva, 51, wasn't married and lived alone.
 Private and independent by nature, friends said, she responded to the panopticоn in which she lived by keeping to herself.